scikit-hep/scikit-hep.github.io/pages/installing-packages.md

 <details markdown="1"><summary><h2>How to save an old package list before deleting it</h2></summary>

-If you already have a conda installation, you can bundle your current environment into an environment file with
+If you already have a conda installation, you can bundle your current environment into an environment file (a list of names and versions of packages) with

 ```bash
 conda env export --from-history > old-environment.yml
 ```

-After reinstalling, you can reconstruct it with
+After setting up a new conda system, you can reinstall all of those packages/versions with

 ```bash
 conda env create -f old-environment.yml